It’s every homeowner’s worst nightmare. You’re going about your day conducting your business when suddenly, disaster strikes: your toilet is clogged.

 You flush, as normal, but this time, the waterline rises.
 And rises.
 And keeps on rising.

 Water approaches the brim – it might even overflow, spilling out onto your bathroom floor!
-That’s when you start freaking out.
-Just what are you going to do?
+That’s when you start panicking.
+What are you going to do?

-While your local Melbourne plumber is always on-call in case of emergencies, there are ways to provide temporary relief until a professional arrives.
+While your local Sandringham plumber is always on-call in case of emergencies, there are ways to provide temporary relief until a professional arrives.

 Home solutions while you wait for professional diagnosis